Macrometacorp/docs/docs/search/patterns.md

 }'
 ```

-Similar to Listing 30 before proceeding with executing the CURL command in Listing 31 we need to replace the label <DATA> with the complete content from Seattle's council districts data file.
+Before running the next CURL example, we need to replace the label `DATA` with the complete content from Seattle's council districts data file.

 First, we will execute a query to identify all the schools which are located within 1000 meters of Saint George Church.
 This can be specified as follows,